 # 1 Calamine Lotion To Soothe Bug Bites

 Calamine Lotion is the anti-itch medicine we’re all most familiar with.
 Growing up, one of the neighborhood kids always had pink patches on them, from either getting into a poison ivy patch or bug bites.
 Calamine Lotion has ingredients that are drying, these help pull the toxins out, and also includes anti-itching agents.

 If you’re someone who likes to make your own products for a more natural alternative, DIY Natural shares their Calamine Lotion Recipe.

-# 2 OTC Antihistamines
+# 2 OTC (over the counter) Antihistamines To Help With Bug Bites

 Any over-the-counter creams that contain hydrocortisone, or oral antihistamines, will help relieve bug bite reactions.